ElektraInitiative/libelektra/doc/help/kdb-setmeta.md

   Use a different kdb profile.
 - `-v`, `--verbose`:
   Explain what is happening.
+- `-q`, `--quiet`:
+  Suppress non-error messages.
 - `-C`, `--color`=[when]:
   Print never/auto(default)/always colored output.

+## KDB

+- `/sw/elektra/kdb/#0/current/verbose`:
+  Same as `-v`: Explain what is happening.

+- `/sw/elektra/kdb/#0/current/quiet`:
+  Same as `-q`: Suppress default messages.

+- `/sw/elektra/kdb/#0/current/namespace`:
+  Specifies which default namespace should be used when setting a cascading name.
+  By default the namespace is user, except `kdb` is used as root, then `system` is the default.

 ## EXAMPLES